reshmabidikar/slate/source/includes/_aviate-catalog.md

 Deletes the latest version of the plan.
 If `allVersions=true` is specified, deletes all the versions of the plan.

 **Note:** Since this is an irreversible operation, the query parameter `force=true` must be specified to proceed with the deletion.

+**Note:** Retiring a plan simply marks it as "retired" in the database and prevents creating new subscriptions corresponding to the plan.
+On the other hand, deleting a plan hard deletes it from the database and hence should be done with caution.

 **HTTP Request**